-A laboratory and field course in which students explore the Southern California nearshore marine environment by hands-on laboratory and field studies.
-Students work in the laboratory, and by inspection of live specimens and dissection of preserved specimens, learn the morphology, physiological ecology, classification and ecology of marine plants, invertebrate and fishes.
-Students work in the field to deduce biological relationships among organisms of intertidal and nearshore communities while learning how to accurately observe, record, and analyze data in scientific format.
-Students cooperatively conduct a semester long analysis of the rocky intertidal community in a project they design, execute, analyze interpret.
-Students also participate in an oceanographic cruise and use current shipboard sampling techniques.
+A laboratory and field course.
+Students will explore the Southern California nearshore marine environment with hands-on laboratory and field studies.
+In laboratory studies students will inspect live specimens and dissect preserved specimens to learn the morphology, physiological ecology, classification and ecology of marine plants, invertebrate and fishes.
+During field studies students will deduce biological relationships among organisms of the intertidal and nearshore communities while learning how to accurately identify organisms and observe, record, and analyze data they collected write a scientific format paper based on their research.
+Students will also cooperatively conduct a semester long analysis of the rocky intertidal community in a project they design, execute, analyze interpret.
+The students will also participate in research cruises learning how to operate shipboard oceanographic sampling devices to collect physical and biological data describing the water conditions and biological communities off the southern California coast.